MicrosoftDocs/minecraft-creator/creator/Documents/DataDrivenOverworldHeight.md

 ### Next, use it on an existing world

-In this section, we will see what happens if we apply the data pack to a “vanilla” generated world.
+In this section, we will see what happens if we apply the data pack to a "vanilla" generated world.
 (This can also be done on your existing custom world, but as always, we recommend you make a backup!)

 1. Make a vanilla creative world with Show Coordinates active but do not apply the behavior pack to it yet.